 Here are the county property tax portals in Chicagoland:

-But you could ask the lender to waive the escrow for a conventional loan if your down payment is 20% or more and you can handle the lump sum payments for the annual homeowner’s insurance and property tax installments.
+But you could ask the lender to waive the escrow for a conventional loan if your down payment is 20% or more, and you can handle the lump sum payments for the annual homeowner’s insurance and property tax installments.

 The lender might charge you a fee to waive the escrow.
 The fee is typically 0.25% of the loan amount.
-So if your loan amount is $280,000, the lender might charge you a $700 fee at closing to waive the escrow.
+So if your loan amount is $400,000, the lender might charge you a $1,000 fee at closing to waive the escrow.

 The Prepaids are the homeowner’s insurance premium and mortgage interest.
-If you set up an escrow you’ll make an initial payment at closing.
+If you set up an escrow, you’ll make an initial payment at closing.
 And your monthly payments to the lender will include insurance and taxes.
 The lender will deposit the insurance and tax portions of your payments into the escrow account and pay the bills when they are due.

 Nevertheless, you should know what to expect by requesting a Loan Estimate from a lender.
 Most lenders, however, will check your credit report before they give you a Loan Estimate.
 As you know, those inquiries could lower your score.

-Our Mortgage Calculator will help you plan for your big purchase.
+Our Mortgage Calculator will help you plan for your significant purchase.
 You can see live rates, payments, and closing costs, including the prepaid items.
 These are the same numbers you would see on the Loan Estimate.